achintya2000/simulation/README.md

     5. Allow for simulation to be styled.
 Includes grid outline style and size of each grid location.
 5. Visualization
-    1. Allow users to interact with the simulation dynamically to change the values of its parameters
+    1. Allow users to interact with the simulation dynamically to change the values of its parameters.
     2. Graph of populations of the cell types.
+    3. The user can open a new simulation by selecting new simulaiton settings and uploading a new xml file.
+If a simulation was running prior the user has to close the older one to run the new one.
+In future development we would have it so that multiple simulations can run at the same time.

 ### Notes/Assumptions